SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/hex_dump_Journey.md

 ### Virtual fixups

 Location information for the name of the C++ class that must call the constructor.

+Why is the name `virtual' the actual class?

+The SDK description says that virtual functions without the `hkBaseObject` field are inherited by all Havok Classes so that the vtable does not come after the data.
+The SDK explains that the virtual function without the`hkBaseObject` field is inherited by all Havok Classes so that vtable does not come after data.

+And All Havok managed objects inherit from `hkReferencedObject`(which inherits from `hkBaseObject`), stores memory size and reference count.

 ```log
 00000340: 00 00 00 00 00 00 00 00 4b 00 00 00 50 00 00 00  ........K...P...